joelthomastr/tokipona/pana-sona-ale_en.md

 Many times a person knows the speech of a different person in a parent language.
 But their knowledge is not good.
 Possibly one word gives big knowledge or much knowledge.
 Possibly this knowledge is different inside the head of the other person.

 When a person uses a big word he can mess up.
 When the first person says a thing using a big word the second person says this inside their head: I know that big word.
 But possibly their knowledge of the big word is not like the knowledge of the first person.
 The second person says this to the first person: I know your speech.
 But the second person does not know.
-His knowledge is broken knowledge.
+Their knowledge is broken knowledge.

 In future time the second person does damage because of this: They use broken knowledge.
 Their knowledge is broken because of this: When the first person used big words the second person did not know the essence of that big word.
 But the second person does not know this: Their knowledge is broken because of what?